daveworth/is-dead/docs/will.md

 ### Everything else

-Bury me with my money.
+Give all my money, and most importantly my bikes and accoutrements, to Dave Worth (@daveworth)

 ### Pull Requests

-If you want my stuff, send a pull request.
+If you want my stuff, send a Pull Request, to Dave Worth